FAQ for School Year 2019-2020

 Any child who reaches the age of 4 on or before September 1 and lives in the State of Florida is eligible for VPK.
 NOTE: A new law took effect on July 1, 2016 extending VPK eligibility for 4 year-olds with birthdays from February 2 through September 1 in a calendar year.
 Parents can enroll their child in the state’s free, voluntary prekindergarten (VPK) education program that year or wait until the following year when their child is 5.
 If a parent opts to delay VPK to the next year, they understand that their child will not attend the 2019-2020 school year.
 Their child will attend VPK in 2020-2021.
 Students are only eligible to participate in one program year of VPK.
-Please read the VPK Extension Eligibility FAQ provided by the Office of Early Learning.
+Please call Jackie Atkinson, PreK Resource Teacher or Molly Mancuso, VPK Fiscal Assistant, should you have any questions on your student's eligibility to delay VPK to the 2020-2021 school year.
 Once your child has started the VPK program, you are no longer eligible to delay your child’s enrollment to the following year.

 2. How do I apply for VPK at a Lake County Public School?

 Lake County Public Schools VPK registration will take place on Wednesday, March 27, 2019.
 You will need to bring a completed Lake County VPK Application & Student Residency Form/Family Questionnaire to the school.
 Applications and questionnaires will not be taken prior to March 27 (please contact your zone school for registration times).
 Check the “Participating School List” (located on the Registration Process tab) provided on this website for available sites.
 It is highly recommended that you live within the school zone to which you apply.